KxSystems/docs-v1/docs/cookbook/pivoting-tables.md

 ```
 ![pivot table](/img/pivot-2.png)

 As originally suggested by Jeff Borror, we begin by getting the distinct pivot values – these will become our column names in addition to the key column `k`.
+Note that `p` must be a column of symbols for this to work.
 ```q
 q)P:asc exec distinct p from t;
 ```